marijnh/Eloquent-JavaScript/00_intro.md

 {{index [programming, "difficulty of"]}}

-Besides explaining JavaScript, I will also introduce the basic principles of programming.
+Besides explaining JavaScript, I will introduce the basic principles of programming.
 Programming, it turns out, is hard.
 The fundamental rules are simple and clear, but programs built on top of these rules tend to become complex enough to introduce their own rules